ssszyszkowicz/URBINTEL-bike-lane-planner/README.md

 Once the simulation is finished (will take several hours), a GUI with maps will appear.
 You can navigate the maps using the three <>? keys.

 In order to produce a HTML map, you will need to run website_js.py once the simulation has finished.
-This will produce the ChPE_data.js file that you already have.
+This will produce the ChPE_data.js file (that you already have).
 Open Maplibre.html, which reads from that file.
 "Priority" shows the most needed bike lanes (protected) by the city according to the algorithm.

 ---